“It’s challenging for a woman in 1862 to achieve anything beyond motherhood … but not impossible.” The Yankee Tigress, Samantha Lee

-“Well,” Judge Wainwright blared, “have you decided on a staring contest as your mode of cross-examination?”
+“Well ….”
+Judge Wainwright’s voice penetrated my thoughts.
+“Have you decided on a staring contest as your mode of cross-examination?”
 Those in the gallery snickered.

 “This court is open every Saturday for all business except jury trials … and has been for years.”

-“Continue, Miss Lee.”
+“Please continue, Miss Lee.”

 Mr. Styles looked up and lowered his pen.

 I stepped towards him.
-“He is the official stenographer of this trial.
-He’s sitting there, with his four-dollar, gold pen, a price inflated since the war started last year.
-He puts everything into the record.”
-I edged towards Mr. Runnels.
-“I ask questions that I know the answers to …,” I swung a hand towards Judge Wainwright, our table, the defense table, and the people in the gallery, “… that everyone knows the answers to, so it can be entered into the official record.”
+“He is the official stenographer for this trial.
+He sits there with his four-dollar gold pen, a price inflated since the war started last year.
+He writes every word into the record.”
+I edged forward and swung a hand towards Judge Wainwright, our table, the defense table, and the people in the gallery in turn.
+“I ask questions to which everyone, doubtless, knows the answers, so they can be entered into the official record by Mr. Styles.”

+I walked towards him.
 “Are you from Baltimore?”

-“Sure as hell ain’t.”
+“I sure as hell ain’t.”

 “Arkansas.
 Fort Smith.”

-“And what are you doing in Baltimore?”
+“And what were you doing in Baltimore?”

 I stepped to the side and faced the jury.
-“Is it because Baltimore is a city awash in Southern dissent … or was it because you were disillusioned that Maryland did not secede from the Union?”
+“Is it because Baltimore is a city awash in Southern dissent … or is it because you were disillusioned that Maryland did not secede from the Union?”